zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Default Value: 0.5

 ### LandVehicle Max Tread Width
 - Description: Max width the treads can expand to.
+Lower values will let you make motor bikes.
+This affects all vehicles though.
 - Default Value: 8

 ### LandVehicle Max Tread Length